-The SDDOT has sixteen (16) bi-directional and one (1) uni-direction tow plow to improve efficiency in snow and ice removal.
-The SDDOT is looking at adding two more bi-directionals to the inventory.
+The SDDOT has twenty (20) bi-directional and one (1) uni-direction tow plow to improve efficiency in snow and ice removal.
 The tow plows are a 36-foot trailer, equipped with either a 250-gallon liquid deicer tank and an 8-cubic yard hopper sander, or two (2) 1000-gallon liquid deicer tanks.
 The setup is decided during equipment ordering.
 The tow plow can deploy either to the left or the right to do a much wider sweep (centerline to shoulder) of the road than a typical plow truck can make alone.
-The tow plows will be stationed in Sioux Falls (2), Junction City, Rapid City (2), Flandreau, Hot Springs, Yankton, Salem, Woonsocket, Kadoka, Custer, Chamberlain, Aberdeen, Clear Lake, Brookings and Pierre.
+The tow plows will be stationed on the interstate highways and 4 lane expressway roads where they can be the most efficient.